Home > Syringe services

 Provide referrals or access to additional medical, mental, or social services, including HIV and hepatitis C testing and drug treatment and counseling

-SSPs reduce the risk of HIV, hepatitis C, and other bloodborne pathogens by increasing access to sterile syringes, removing used syringes from the community, and educating clients about harm-reduction practices.
+SSPs reduce the risk of HIV, hepatitis C, and other bloodborne pathogens by increasing access to sterile syringes, removing used syringes from the community, and educating clients about how to prevent the spread of infectious disease and reduce their risk of abscesses and infections.

 Grays Harbor County Public Health & Social Services Department has operated a syringe services program since 2004.
 The program was authorized by Resolution #BOH-04-01, approved by Grays Harbor County Board of Health on January 15, 2004.